 “It took 5 weeks for @CNN to invite a student on from the republican side.
 They finally invited me on and then canceled over a RT of a factual article where someone called them a ‘fake news hypocrite,’” He added, Don’t worry, though, they’re the MOST TRUSTED NAME IN NEWS!”

 Recently he shot back at former President Barack Obama who wrote a short essay for Time Magazine:

 Why do you only recognize those who you agree with?
 Seems asinine and un-American https://t.co/IQq9reF2R0

 Now Mr. Kashuv could have been a bit more respectful in his comments, but it might be frustration bubbling up from being under siege all the time — or it could just be his age – Kashuv is only 16.
 Today he was scheduled to hold a live Facebook dialogue to “discuss ways to save lives without infringing on 2A and the importance of mental health and not bullying.”
 That seems rather constructive in this era of name-calling and political harassment.

 Shewalter and Kashuv are growing up in an age when only one half of any story has merit in the national media.
 It is a time in our nation’s political discourse where people on one side of an issue wield their power to silence the other.
 Perhaps we should pull out all the stops and call on the ever-lovin’ Washington Post to have the last word.
 After all, it’s their slogan that reminds us:

-Democracy Dies in Darkness.We value your comments!
-Please weigh in on our comment section below.
+Democracy Dies in Darkness.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com